stealjs/steal/docs/module-steal-clone.md

 });
 ```

 You will be able to override the value of `moduleB`.
-Note that for this to work you must import [@loader] to use for dynamic loading instead of using `System.import`.
-This is because `@loader` will refer to the cloned loader you created where as `System` always refers back to the global loader.
+Note that for this to work you must import [@loader] to use for dynamic loading instead of using `steal.import`.
+This is because `@loader` will refer to the cloned loader you created where as `steal.loader` always refers back to the global loader.
 Using [@loader] is always recommended anyways.

 ### Use with Bower or NPM